What is Close Protection - and When Do You Actually Need It?

 Yes - wealth, routine and online visibility can make families targets.
 Modern security focuses on prevention, privacy and ensuring daily life runs smoothly without disruption.

-Can a PA or manager hire Close Protection on behalf of a principal?
+Can a PA or manager hire Close Protection services on behalf of a principal?

 Absolutely.
 Many of our clients come through PAs, agents, estate managers or family offices who handle logistics, risk management and reputation protection.